Abundance (WIP)

 The leaves printed themselves onto the sidewalks–invoking their memory for a while as we enter another grey Pennsylvania winter.

-The gritty rainbow of salt on Frances’ back window from the New York winter and Frances standing in front of the coffee shop in my neighborhood
+Frances’ rearview window and Frances standing in front of the coffee shop

 Orion, chasing the light in the hall